 You are not required to have an attorney in order to file for bankruptcy.
-In some simple Chapter 7 cases, you can file on your own if you are willing to put in some time and research.
+In some simple Chapter 7 cases, you can file on your own (it's called filing "pro se," meaning that you represent yourself) if you are willing to put in some time and research.
 However, in many cases, it's a good idea to have a bankruptcy attorney.

 The importance of an attorney depends on the complexity of your case and whether you are filing a Chapter 7 or Chapter 13 bankruptcy.
 Read on to learn more about when it is feasible to file bankruptcy without an attorney and when you should strongly consider hiring one.

 When Is it Feasible to File Without an Attorney?